RiccardoTancredi/Chess/README.md

 Basically, it combines the moves of both the Bishop and the Knight.

-Believe if I tell you that it is stronger than the Queen.
+Believe me if I tell you that it is stronger than the Queen.

 ![](Dragon.gif)